 Infertility is not always cured by prescribing medication or using advanced methods of infertility treatment.
-In cases where a woman’s ovarian reserves are low or the quality of eggs is low, but the uterus and other reproductive organs are healthy, the only fertility way is to receive an egg donated by a volunteer.
+In cases where a woman’s ovarian reserves are low, or the quality of eggs is low, but the uterus and other reproductive organs are healthy, the only way to achieve fertility is to receive an egg donated by a volunteer.
 In this article, you can learn more about egg donation, the use of donated eggs, IVF with donor eggs, and egg donation in Iran.
 For a consult of our doctors and specialists and to use donated egg services in Iran, you can contact us through WhatsApp or the contact forms on the Hayat Medtour website.
 Learn more about the best IVF and fertility doctors in Iran: best infertility doctors in Iran

 What is an egg donation?

 There are millions of immature ova in the ovaries from birth.
 These gametes remain unchanged until puberty.
 But during puberty, with hormonal changes, an ovum matures each month and leaves the ovary.
-The released egg can survive in the uterus for about 24 hours, and if the sperm gets close to that during this time, it will combine with it and pregnancy will occur.
+The released egg can survive in the uterus for about 24 hours, and if the sperm gets close to that during this time, it will combine with it, and pregnancy will occur.

 Low ovarian reserve or poor-quality eggs can reduce a woman’s chances of getting pregnant and even cause infertility.
 Aging is the most important factor in reducing ovarian reserve, so the chance of pregnancy in women over 35 decreases with age.
 Learn more about infertility and its causes: causes of infertility

-Sometimes chronic physical and mental illnesses can also affect the quality of eggs and make pregnancy problems.
-(Learn more about ways to improve your egg quality: How You Can Boost Your Egg Quality) In some cases, the use of ovulation-stimulating drugs can help people with low ovarian reserve or low-quality eggs to get a pregnancy.
+Sometimes chronic physical and mental illnesses can also affect the quality of eggs and cause pregnancy problems.
+(Learn more about ways to improve your egg quality: How You Can Boost Your Egg Quality) In some cases, the use of ovulation-stimulating drugs can help people with low ovarian reserve or low-quality eggs to get pregnant.
 But the use of drugs and advanced therapies in all people may not be effective.
 Egg donation is one of the methods of assisted reproduction that can be the only way to treat infertility in this couple.
 In this method, a number of eggs are received from a volunteer.
 After the necessary tests, quality eggs are selected and fertilized in the laboratory with the sperm of the recipient’s spouse.
 The formed embryo in the laboratory is transferred to the uterus of an infertile woman during the early stages of development.

 Learn more about egg donation: Everything about egg donation

-How is infertility treated with donated eggs?
+How is infertility treated by IVF with donor eggs?

 In the next step, the doctor prescribes medications to coordinate the menstrual cycle of the recipient and the egg donor.
 This process may take about a month.